General info about rainwater harvesting.

 Rainwater that falls on the catchment area (typically the roof of a

-home or building) is diverted through filters into a cistern or holding
+home or building) is diverted through screens/filters into a cistern or holding tank.
+Optionally, after the water is diverted the "first flush" diverts the dirtiest water away from the tank.

 Who can benefit from collecting rainwater?